 First of all, I decided to add color to the weekends.
 That way, it’s easier to see the weeks.

-Love this monthly log and how gentle the background colors are.
+I love this monthly log and how gentle the background colors are.

-Beautiful spread that demonstrates clearly how convenient it is to have the calendar in the middle to divide different types of monthly tasks.
+Beautiful spread demonstrates clearly how convenient it is to have the calendar in the middle to divide different types of monthly tasks.

 This format can be done horizontally too, with the use of 2 pages though.
 But it definitely gives more space to do illustrations.